joenio/joenio.me/_posts/2019-05-08-empacotando-modulos-perl-no-debian.markdown

 export DEBFULLNAME="Your Name"
 ```

-Crie a versão inicial do pacote:
+Crie a versão inicial do pacote.

 <pre class="terminal">
 <code>